 - If the soup seems too thin, you can thicken it by either cooking it longer or using an immersion blender to blend just a little bit of the soup in the crockpot.
 Or, use a potato masher to mash up some of the beans directly in the soup.

-- To make this in your instant pot or pressure cooker, add all ingredients except parsley, salt, and pepper and cook on manual on high pressure for 20 minutes.
+- To make this in your instant pot or pressure cooker, add all ingredients except parsley and cook on manual on high pressure for 20 minutes.
 Allow to naturally release pressure for at least 10 minutes.
-Add parsley, salt, and pepper when it's done.
+Add parsley when it's done.

-- To make this on the stovetop, add all ingredients except parsley, salt, and pepper to a large pot and cook on low covered for about 2 hours, or until beans are tender.
-Stir in the parsley, salt, and pepper.
+- To make this on the stovetop, add all ingredients except parsley to a large pot and cook on low covered for about 2 hours, or until beans are tender.
+Stir in the parsley.

 - You can freeze leftovers in an airtight container for up to 6 months.